The Vikings in Greenland and America (part 3 of 4)

 The year after Leif’s return and Thorstein’s unsuccessful expedition, their brother Thorvald set out with one ship.
 He found Vinland and chose a spot for a settlement.

 Thorvald and his men had not been there long when they caught three Native Americans spying on them.
 When attempts at communication failed, Thorvald simply murdered the strangers.
 The next day, Thorvald’s Vikings were attacked by hundreds of Native Americans.
 The Vikings, with their shields and armor, repeled the attack, but Thorvald was shot with an arrow.
+A quote from the Vinland Sagas: "I have been wounded under my arm,' he said.
+'An arrow flew between the edge of the ship and the shield into my armpit.
+Here is the arrow, and this wound will cause my death."
 The other Vikings buried him at the spot where he had said he wanted to build his home.

 Thorvald Erikson was the first recorded European to be killed on American soil.
 The sad history of violent conflict between Europeans and Native Americans had thus begun from this first contact around 1002, nearly 500 years before Columbus.
 The sagas refer to these Native Americans as Skrælings, which is a word of uncertain original meaning.
 Theories range that it referred to the natives' war-whoop to their animal pelt clothing.
 The saga tellers use the same word for the Thule people (an early Inuit tribe) who also inhabited Greenland at the time of the Vikings.
 But the Skrælings the Vikings encountered in Vinland were likely the ancestors of the Beothuk, an Algonquin-speaking tribe aboriginal to Newfoundland.
 The above 'Portrait of Demasduit' is a painting of one of the last surviving Beothuk people before they were wiped out in the 19th century.